 Job Placement and Follow Up

 Employment is the key to establishing long term self-sufficiency and is an important avenue for new arrivals not only to earn income but also to practice their English language skills and learn about the culture of their new community.
-Employment Specialists work with employers and clients long after job placement and provide technical support when neccessary to ensure successful partnerships for all involved.
+Employment Specialists work with employers and clients long after job placement and provide technical support when necessary to ensure successful partnerships for all involved.